ahmed-rashad-alnaggar/mujam/README.md

   - `connection`: The database connection to use.
   - `table`: The table name to store translations in.
   - `columns`:
-    - `namespace`: The column name for the namespace.
+    - `namespace`: The column name for the translation namespace.
-    - `group`: The column name for the group.
+    - `group`: The column name for the translation group.
+    - `item`: The column name for the translation item.
-    - `locale`: The column name for the locale.
+    - `locale`: The column name for the translation locale.
     - `value`: The column name for the translation value.
-    - `created_at`: The column name for the created_at timestamp.
+    - `created_at`: The column name for the translation created_at timestamp.
-    - `updated_at`: The column name for the updated_at timestamp.
+    - `updated_at`: The column name for the translation updated_at timestamp.

 ### JSON Store